Bulk Buying

 How much can I save by buying in bulk weekly?

-Focusing on seasonal vegetables and buying in bulk can save ¥2,000–3,000 per month compared to buying daily.
+Focusing on seasonal ingredients and buying in bulk can save ¥2,000–3,000 per month compared to buying daily.
 Targeting sale days increases savings further.

 Related Guides